Mongolia

 Law on Minerals

-On April 19, 2024, a new law pertaining to the National Treasury Fund was introduced.
-This law brought about amendments to several existing laws, including the Law on Minerals and the Corporate Income Tax (CIT) Law.
+On 19 April 2024, a new law pertaining to the National Treasury Fund was introduced.
+This law brought about amendments to several existing laws, including the Law on Minerals and the CIT Law.

-The recent amendments to the Mineral Law now prohibit any entity, whether acting independently or in conjunction with affiliated parties, from owning more than 34 percent of the total issued shares in a legal entity that holds a license for a strategically important deposit.
+The recent amendments to the Law on Minerals now prohibit any entity, whether acting independently or in conjunction with affiliated parties, from owning more than 34% of the total issued shares in a legal entity that holds a licence for a strategically important deposit.
 The only exceptions to this rule are legal entities that have signed an Investment Agreement with the Government of Mongolia or state-owned entities.

-Furthermore, the amendments to the CIT Law impose a tax rate of 30 percent if the beneficial owner of a mining license for a strategically important mineral deposit transfers, either fully or partially, the right to own and use land, as well as exploration and exploitation licenses for minerals, radioactive minerals, and oil.
+Furthermore, the amendments to the CIT Law impose a tax rate of 30% if the beneficial owner of a mining licence for a strategically important mineral deposit transfers, either fully or partially, the right to own and use land, as well as exploration and exploitation licences for minerals, radioactive minerals, and oil.
 Such transfers may occur through the gifting or bequeathing of shares, participation, or voting rights in a legal entity.